 I spend a bit of time on forums, yes I am one of those types *insert nerdy emojis*.
 Reddit, Quora etc and what’s pretty amazing to me that no matter which topics I engage in, the main questions that users request my answers to, are always things like “How to get out of the Friendzone?” and “How to meet women in Dubai?”.
 Interesting.
 So I thought I’d just address this topic in an article for once and for all because let’s face it, meeting women in Dubai can be a bit of a challenge.

 Yes, I know, competition is tough.
-This is a place where the ratio for single people in the workforce is just over six guys to one girl - even though you might not notice it immediately in places like nightclubs because most venues have a “couples and mixed groups only” policy.
+This is a place where the ratio in the workforce is just over six guys to one girl - even though you might not notice it immediately in places like nightclubs because most venues have a “couples and mixed groups only” policy.
 No girl, no entry.
 Also, drinks are usually free for ladies in a lot of venues and although this brings women out it kind of eliminates the excuse of offering to buy her a drink.
 The odds seem stacked against you.
 So what to do?
 Should you compete harder and be more attention seeking?
 No. You should do the opposite.

 Let’s take a step back for a moment.
 If you approach a woman in Dubai in a relaxed, polite way and not like she is the last female on planet earth, you are already miles ahead of the other men who approached her that day while she was getting her coffee, while she waited on her cab, in the elevator, at the mall (especially Waitrose, what is it about that place?
 Maybe the lighting is good), during her workout and so on.